Jafea7/ctbrec-debian/README.md

 **reclaim.py**

-`reclaim.py` recovers drive space by __automatically deleting the oldest non-pinned captures__ until the required amount of drive space is free.
+`reclaim.py` recovers drive space by **automatically deleting the oldest non-pinned captures** until the required amount of drive space is free.

-Besides the above three specified environment variables it requires one more to specify the minimum amount of space to recover, it can be specified in `docker run` command, `docker-compose.yml`, or `.env` file.
+Besides the above three environment variables it requires one more to specify the minimum amount of space to recover, it can be specified in `docker run` command, `docker-compose.yml`, or `.env` file.

 | Variable | Required | Description |
 -----------|----------|-------------|
 | RECOVER | Mandatory | Specifies the minimum amount of space to recover in bytes |

+**NOTE:** **Do NOT** set the value so that the resultant required free space is larger than the available drive space.

 This script should be used by adding to the `Events & Actions` section of the settings.